Publicly disclosed donors

 Direct payments to beneficiaries under the coordinated scheme are expected to be recognised at US$ 8,780,857

-The amount currently estimated for all beneficiaries is US $ 30 million.
+The amount needed for all beneficiaries is currently estimated at US $ 30 million.